-The goal of occupational therapy is to help the patient regain functional independent living skills.
+The primary goal of occupational therapy for brain injury rehabilitation is to help individuals regain functional independent living skills.

-Here are some areas that an occupational therapist can help you with:
+Areas that an occupational therapist can help individuals with TBI improve include:

 - Home management